What we know about the 14-year-old girl singer d4vd is accused of killing

 Young victim’s life cut short

-On Monday, following a monthslong investigation, Burke, 21, pleaded not guilty to first-degree murder.
+On April 20, following a monthslong investigation, Burke, 21, pleaded not guilty to first-degree murder.
 The Los Angeles District Attorney added “special circumstances” to the charge, which makes the sentence eligible for the death penalty.
 Prosecutors say he had a sexual relationship with the young girl and killed her after she threatened to expose it.
-He allegedly engaged in “continuous sexual abuse” of Celeste starting in September 2023 until September 2024, according to a criminal complaint.
+He allegedly engaged in “continuous sexual abuse” of Celeste starting in September 2023, when she was 13 and he was 18, until September 2024, according prosecutors.

-Blair Berk, one of d4vd’s attorneys, wrote in a statement on Monday, “The actual evidence in this case will show that David Burke did not murder Celeste Rivas Hernandez and he was not the cause of her death.
+Blair Berk, one of d4vd’s attorneys, wrote in a statement after the arraignment, “The actual evidence in this case will show that David Burke did not murder Celeste Rivas Hernandez and he was not the cause of her death.
 We will vigorously defend David’s innocence.”

 A tattoo reading “Shhh….” was found on the inside of her right index finger, the autopsy report said, similar to the tattoo d4vd has on his finger.

+On April 23, 2025, the singer sent an Uber to pick up Celeste at her home at about 8:40 p.m., which brought her to his Hollywood Hills home around 10:10 p.m., the court document said.
+The girl was fatally stabbed shortly after she arrived, prosecutors said.

+Before the filing was released, Burke’s attorney argued in court it was “one sided” and “replete with hearsay” that could potentially taint a future jury pool.
+CNN has reached out to the attorney for comment.

-Since Celeste’s dismembered body was discovered in Burke’s Tesla, most news coverage of the case has focused on the budding musical sensation known to his legion of mostly young fans as d4vd.
+Since Celeste’s dismembered body was discovered in Burke’s Tesla last September, most news coverage of the case has focused on the budding musical sensation known to his legion of mostly young fans as d4vd.

 But Celeste’s brief life has drawn relatively little notice.